linkedin/pygradle/docs/plugins/python-sdist.md

 ## Artifacts

-The `com.linkedin.python-sdist` plugin should create a single archives from the build.
+The `com.linkedin.python-sdist` plugin should create a single artifact from the build.
-The archives will be named <project name>-<project version>.tar.gz and will be created in the subproject's directory in the dist directory.
+The artifact will be named <project name>-<project version>.tar.gz and will be created in the subproject's directory in the dist directory.

 ```
 <project dir>